chethanvasishta/essential-cs/README.md

     - How is main() linked to bar()?
         - Answer the same questions as foo()
 2. What's the difference between compile and link?
-    -
+    - Can you get a link error and compile error in the same build?
-4. What is a static library?
+3. What is a static library?
     - Why would one write a static library?
     - Are there any disadvantages by using a static library?
 Think in terms of maintanability, sharing, memory, etc.
     - What all does a static library contain?